How I Traveled Solo in Taiwan for 5 Days with 15k All-IN Budget + Itinerary

 How to Get Around Taiwan

-Taiwan’s MRT system is one of the best, cleanest, fastest and most efficient ones that I’ve ever seen.
+Taiwan’s MRT system is one of the best, cleanest, fastest, and most efficient train system that I’ve ever seen.
 It is fairly easy to navigate through places as the signs have English translations.
 You can get almost anywhere in Taiwan using their MRT.
-Make sure to get your Easycard for a hassle-free ride so you no longer have to get tickets every time and also I notice whenever I use the easycard, I get around 10% discounts.
+Make sure to get your Easycard for a hassle-free ride so you no longer have to get tickets every time and also I notice whenever I use the EasyCard, I get around 10% discounts.

 Their MRT also has lockers to store your belongings.
 It only costs around 50 NTD for 3 hours.
 I found it very useful after checking out of my Airbnb room and still have plenty of time before my flight.
 I just stored my luggage, kept the passcode and walk off.